PathwayCommons/guide/_workflows/pathway_enrichment_ii/identify_pathways.md

 #### 4. Post-GSEA

-Take a look at the directory you set for 'Save results in this folder'.
+Take a look at the directory you set for `Save results in this folder`.
 The default location is `gsea_home` in your user space.
 You should see something like the following:

 ```shell
 ...